MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-setup.md

 - **[Emergency calling number](#configure-emergency-calling-numbers)**: The Teams client used by the Shared Calling user needs to recognize that a given phone number called is an emergency calling number like 911.

 - **[Emergency callback number](#emergency-callback-number)**: The emergency services must be able to call back a user that has dialed the emergency services.
-Since a Shared Calling user does not have a dedicated phone number assigned, either the phone number of the resource account or configured emergency numbers is used.
+Since a Shared Calling user doesn't have a dedicated phone number assigned, either the phone number of the resource account or configured emergency numbers is used.

 - **[Emergency location](#emergency-location)**: The emergency services need to know the location or emergency address of the Shared Calling user making the emergency call.